Unicorn: A Universal and Collaborative Reinforcement Learning Approach Towards Generalizable Network-Wide Traffic Signal Control: Unicorn

 To enhance the representation learning of latent vectors obtained through ISE, we further introduce a self-supervised contrastive learning approach.
 This ensures that latent variables of the same intersection are closer in the latent space, while those of different intersections are further apart, improving the distinction and expressiveness of the learned representations.

 First, we define positive pairs as the latent vectors collected from the same intersection at different time steps, while negative pairs are the latent vectors collected from different intersections.
 To achieve this, we gather all latent vectors from all intersections at various time steps within a single episode and store them in a contrastive learning buffer.
-In this buffer, for a given intersection $i$, the positive pairs are defined as: ${Positive}_{i}=\left\{\left(\mu_{i}^{u}, \mu_{i}^{v}\right) \mid u \neq v\right\}$, where $\mu_{i}^{u}$ and $\mu_{i}^{v}$ represent the latent vectors of intersection $i$ at time step $u$ and $v$ derived from previous ISE process, respectively.
+In this buffer, for a given intersection $i$, the positive pairs are defined as: ${Positive}_{i}=\left\{\left(\mu_{i}^{u}, \mu_{i}^{v}\right) \mid u \neq v\right\}$, where $\mu_{i}^{u}$ and $\mu_{i}^{v}$ represent the latent vectors of intersection $i$ at time step $u$ and $v$ derived from the previous ISE process, respectively.
 The negative pairs are defined as: ${Negative}_{i}=\left\{\left(\mu_{i}^{u}, \mu_{j}^{k}\right) \mid j \neq i, \forall k\right\}$, where $\mu_{j}^{k}$ represents the latent vectors from any other intersection $j \neq i$.
-Specifically, we randomly sample batches of these pairs and employ the NT-Xent loss (Normalized Temperature-scaled Cross-Entropy loss)~\cite{chen2020simple} for contrastive learning, which is designed to measure the similarity between different learned latent vectors collected from the same agent (positive pairs) and distinguish them from different latent vectors collected from other agents (negative pairs).
-Thus, the NT-Xent loss function for a sampled positive sample $(u, v)$ is defined as:
+Specifically, we randomly sample batches of these pairs and employ the NT-Xent loss (Normalized Temperature-scaled Cross-Entropy loss)~\cite{wu2018unsupervised, chen2020simple, you2020graph} for contrastive learning, which is designed to measure the similarity between different learned latent vectors collected from the same agent (positive pairs) and distinguish them from different latent vectors collected from other agents (negative pairs).
+This NT-Xent loss, widely used in graph and visual representation learning, provides stable convergence and avoids costly negative sampling, making it well-suited to our network-wide ATSC task.
+The NT-Xent loss for a positive sample $(u, v)$ is defined as:

 where $sim(\mu_i, \mu_j)$ denotes the similarity between latent vector $\mu_i$ and $\mu_j$.
-This is typically computed using the cosine similarity $sim(\mu_i, \mu_j)=\frac{\mu_i^T \mu_j}{\left\|\mu_i\right\|\left\|\mu_j\right\|}$. $\tau^{cont}$ is a temperature scaling parameter that helps to control the concentration level of the distribution. $1_{[j \neq i \text { or } k \neq u]}$ is an indicator function that excludes self-comparisons.
+This is typically computed using the cosine similarity $\operatorname{sim}(\mu_i, \mu_j)=\frac{\mu_i^T \mu_j}{\left\|\mu_i\right\|\left\|\mu_j\right\|}$. $\tau^{cont}$ is a temperature scaling parameter that helps to control the concentration level of the distribution. $1_{[j \neq i \text{ or } k \neq u]}$ is an indicator function that excludes self-comparisons.
 By doing so, the contrastive learning-enhanced feature extraction aligns latent features within the same intersection and separates those from different intersections, thus promoting more diverse and intersection-specific feature representations for downstream RL decision-making.